R. Tudur Jones: Career

 Returning from Oxford in 1948, now married, Jones was ordained as minister of Seion Welsh Congregationalist Chapel, Aberystwyth.
 After only two years he left Seion to pursue an academic career.
 In 1950 he was appointed as tutor in Church History at Bala-Bangor Theological Seminary, Bangor, north Wales, and by 1965 he had risen to be the principal of Bala-Bangor, which post he held until the Welsh Congregationalists merged their two colleges, Bala-Bangor and the Memorial College, Aberystwyth in 1988.
 After his semi-retirement in 1988 he accepted a post as an honorary lecturer in the theology department of the University of Wales Bangor, a post he held until 1997.

 Theology

-Most of Jones' publications were of an historical nature.
+Most of Jones' publications were of a historical nature.
 Nevertheless, his theology and his opinions on doctrine would surface regularly in his work.
 He was a firm Calvinist, and although it is tempting to classify him as evangelical (see also his fellow Welsh Christian scholars Bobi Jones and R. Geraint Gruffydd), he distanced himself from the pietistic evangelicalism that rose from the ashes of the 1904–1905 Welsh Revival.
 He opposed liberal theology and feared humanism's effect on the people of Wales.